concretecms/concrete5-vagrant-development/vagrant/README.md

 Developers, primarily.
 Or command-line savvy designers.
 Especially useful for **teams** where everyone might not be developing on the same OS.

 Currently VirtualBox is the only virtualization provider supported.
-Future releases may include pre-built boxes for VMWare as well.
+Future releases may support VMWare as well.

 * [Overview](#overview)
 * [Usage / Getting Started](#usage--getting-started)